-- Compliance, Legal and Third Parties: Unintentional or negligent failure of professional, regulatory or legal obligations, including contractual disputes raised by, or against, business partners - Conduct: Failure to pay due regard to the interests of customers and treat them fairly. - Data Management and Reporting: Flaws relating to capture, maintenance/storage, transmission or reporting of information - Employee and Employment Practices: Acts inconsistent with HR, employment, or health and safety legislation/policy. - Financial Crime: Unlawful acts attempted for financial gain - IT Infrastructure, Security and Change: Risk from systems or transformation initiatives, or disruption of business.
+- Compliance, Legal and Third Parties: Unintentional or negligent failure of professional, regulatory or legal obligations, including contractual disputes raised by, or against, business partners - Conduct: Failure to pay due regard to the interests of customers and treat them fairly. - Data Management and Reporting: Flaws relating to capture, maintenance/storage, transmission or reporting of information - Employee and Employment Practices: Acts inconsistent with HR, employment, or health and safety legislation/policy. - Financial Crime: Unlawful acts attempted for financial gain - IT Infrastructure, Security and Change: Risk from systems or transformation initiatives, or disruption of business, including from cyber-attacks.

-Operational risks are reviewed quarterly and linked to the ORSA through performance of the Risk and Control Self-Assessment (RCSA) process facilitated by the Risk Management Function.
+Operational risks are reviewed quarterly and linked to the ORSA through performance of the Risk and Control Self-Assessment (RCSA) Process facilitated by the Risk Management Function.
 Qualitative risk concentration and sensitivity tests linked to the operational risk profile were analysed in the ORSA, some of which were:

-- Data and Infrastructure Security;
+- Delegated Underwriting;

-- Business Continuity / Disaster Recovery; and
+- Counterparty Credit Risk; and

-- Financial Crime.
+- Business Continuity / Disaster Recovery.